 - the right to ask for and receive copies of the personal information held on yourself, although some information can sometimes be legitimately withheld;

 - the right, in some circumstances, to prevent the processing of personal information if doing so will cause damage or distress;

 - the right to ask for incorrect information to be put right;

 - the right to request that information is not processed

 You also have the right to ask the Information Commissioner, who enforces and oversees the Data Protection Act, to assess whether or not the processing of personal information is likely to comply with the provisions of our legislative responsibilities.

 Seeking further information

+We contract with Cardiff Council’s Information Governance Team as the contracted Data Protection Officer.
 For further information about the personal information collected and its use, if you have concerns about the accuracy of personal information, or wish to exercise your rights under the Data Protection Act 2018 and General Data Protection Regulation, you should contact:

 - Cardiff Council’s Data Protection Officer at County Hall, Atlantic Wharf, Cardiff Bay, Cardiff, CF10 4UW (firstname.lastname@example.org)

 - Welsh Government’s Data Protection Officer at the Welsh Government, Cathays Park, Cardiff, CF10 3NQ (Data.ProtectionOfficer@gov.wales)